The Koch Foundation Is Flooding Colleges With Money

 After Webb appeared alongside other Wellesley students at the Koch donors' event in January, which touted the Freedom Project, Cushman told the Boston Globe that he wouldn't invite a speaker like Jane Mayer, a writer and prominent Koch critic, to speak on campus.
 He told the paper her book wasn't "balanced at all.
 I try to look at it as a scholar."

 Mayer, in a statement, told BuzzFeed News, "There is a real concern that tainted money is now tainting academia.
-Having spoken at Harvard, Yale, Princeton, Stanford and many other colleges in recent years, the only standard I can think of that is different at Wellesley is that I lack a fawning attitude towards Professor Cushman's financial sponsors."
+Having spoken at Harvard, Yale, Princeton, Stanford, and many other colleges in recent years, the only standard I can think of that is different at Wellesley is that I lack a fawning attitude towards Professor Cushman's financial sponsors."

 Castro points out that Cushman invited Kipnis to speak about legal issues surrounding campus sexual assault despite the fact that she was a film studies professor at Northwestern.
 "She wasn't even credentialed to study these issues," Castro said.